c1d3r24/Site/README.md

-This is going to my portfolio site.
+This is going to be my portfolio site.